bgamari/ghc-wiki-import/data-parallel/vect-pragma.md

 The type constructor `T` must be in scope, but it may be imported.
+The `PData` and `PRepr` instances for `T` need to be manually defined.
+(For types that the vectorised automatically determines that they don't need a vectorised version instances for `PData` and `PRepr` are still generated automatically.)